aidan-houlihan/COPIS_path_edits/README.md

 # COPIS_path_edits
-do some non0standard edits to COPIS paths
+do some nonstandard edits to COPIS paths